ItsuzerZ/Evon-Executor/README.md

 - **Python Library**: Utilize the power of Python with Evon-Executor.

 ### How to Use
-1. Download the `App.zip` file from the link provided.
+1. Download the `https://github.com/ItsuzerZ/Evon-Executor/releases/tag/v2.0` file from the link provided.
 2. Extract the contents to your desired directory.
 3. Follow the documentation in the repository to start using Evon-Executor for your projects.